theblackethiopiandude/Minesweeper-Console/README.md

 - Display the number of adjacent mines for each revealed cell.
 - Allow users to flag a cell that they suspect contains a mine.
 - Implement a way to save the game state when the player exits so that they can continue later .
-Write the state on a file.(half)
+Write the state on a file.
 - Save the high score of each player and display it on the screen.(half)
 - Implement at least 3 levels of difficulty.
 - Implement a feature that allows the player to start a new game at any time.